-You can quickly see how the Number Lookup API works by looking up a number using the API.
+You can quickly see how the Number Lookup API works by looking up a number using the Python SDK.

 Before you can get started, you need the following already set up: